freeCodeCamp/guide/README.md

 ### PR Review Ordering
-Older pull requests are reviewed firsts.
+Older pull requests are reviewed first.
 You can use this filter to list relevant pull requests: [is:pr is:open sort:updated-asc -label:platform -label:enhancement -label:invalid -label:"changes requested"](https://github.com/freeCodeCamp/guides/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aopen%20sort%3Aupdated-asc%20-label%3Aplatform%20-label%3Aenhancement%20-label%3Ainvalid%20-label%3A%22changes%20requested%22)

-### Accepting PR
+### Accepting a PR

 #### Squash commits
 We use the __Squash and Merge__ option when merging the PR.